 Being involved with the magazine I have had the good fortune to train with with Japanese instructors like Senseis Kagawa, Kawazoe, Saito and Kato.
 Non Japanese instructors Dave Hooper, Scott Langley, John Mullins and many more.

-award winning marketing campaign ...Read more:
+giant game plan for a winning campaign ...Read more: